ElishaKay/WebdriverIO-Automation/README.md

 If you'd like to display all the data you've saved in a nice format, feel free to check out this <a href="https://github.com/ElishaKay/driving-test-ebook-store">MySQL-Node-Angular Site I built to stylishly-display the driving-test study data.</a>

+Here are some other pages that could help you in your Data Gathering Journey:

+<a href="https://medium.com/@acoyfellow/mass-linkedin-request-without-3rd-party-software-dff998aedd23">Template for Social Media Automation</a>